Carnivore Diet: Possible Benefits, Problems and How to Do It Right

 Rich in Fat-Soluble Nutrients

-Certain nutrients are soluble in organic solvent and then they are being absorbed and transported in a similar way to fats.
+Certain nutrients are soluble in organic solvents and then they are absorbed and transported similarly to fats.
 They are called fat-soluble nutrients.
 They absorb better when taken with fats.
 Whether you take them as foods or supplements, you need to make sure to take them with fats (15)

 Rich in Animal Specific Nutrients